Netflix/metaflow-service/services/ui_backend_service/docs/plugins.md

 Where `entrypoint` refers to a source that will be loaded inside a sandboxed iframe on the user's browser.

-`entrypoint` can also be defined as an absolute url:
+`entrypoint` can also be defined as an absolute URL:

 ```json
 {